Wheat Nutrition Facts Benefits And Its Side Effects

 Wheat is mostly constituted of carbohydrates, as are all cereal grains.
 Wheat nutrition contains more than 90% of its total carbohydrate content in starch, which is the primary carbohydrate in plants.

 Compared to processed wheat nutrition, whole wheat is rich in fibre.
-Whole-grain wheat has a fibre level of between 12 and 15 per cent of its dry weight.
+Whole-grain wheat has a fibre level of between 12% and 15 %of its dry weight.
 Fibres are removed from refined flour during the milling process because they are concentrated in the bran.

 Protein in wheat nutrition ranges from 7% to 22% of its dry weight.
-The Gluten family of proteins is responsible for as much as 80% of the overall protein content in the food we consume.
+The gluten family of proteins is responsible for approximately 80% of the overall protein content in the food we consume.
 The wheat dough has a distinctive elasticity and stickiness that make it effective in breadmaking.

 Several vitamins and minerals can be found in whole wheat nutrition.